Jeevan-Rai/fetch_pages/README.md

 # fetch_pages

 A Flutter package that leverages `json_dynamic_widget` to dynamically render pages from JSON data.
-This package fetches all the pages from a server when the app launches and provides a function to get a specific page by its name.
-It also caches the fetched data using `SharedPreferences`.
+This package fetches pages from a server, caches them using `SharedPreferences`, and includes a versioning mechanism to optimize the fetching process by avoiding unnecessary requests when the local data is up-to-date.

 ## Features

-- Fetch pages from a server and store them locally.
+- Fetch and cache pages from a server for offline use.
-- Retrieve and render pages dynamically using `json_dynamic_widget`.
+- Dynamically render pages using `json_dynamic_widget`.
-- Cache the fetched data for offline usage.
+- Versioning system to check and fetch updated pages only when necessary.
-- Simple API to get a page by its name.
+- Simple API to retrieve specific pages by name.
-- Display a loading indicator while the page data is being fetched.
+- Loading indicator while page data is being fetched.
-- Handle page-specific data via the `RenderPage` widget.
+- Offline support using cached data from `SharedPreferences`.

-## Getting started
+## Getting Started

 ### Prerequisites

 - Flutter SDK
-- `http` package
-- `logger` package
-- `shared_preferences` package
-- `json_dynamic_widget` package
+- Required packages: `http`, `logger`, `shared_preferences`, `json_dynamic_widget`

-Add the following dependencies to your `pubspec.yaml` file:
+Add the following dependencies to your `pubspec.yaml`:

 ```yaml
 dependencies: